LucasColas/Machine-Learning-Analysis-of-Diabetes/README.md

 # Machine-Learning-Analysis-of-Diabetes
-Use Machine Learning to predict diabetes
+Use Machine Learning to predict diabetes.